peckhamdata/bc-map/README.md

 ![Parallel Sides](assets/add_parallels.png)

-When two streets meet it creates a `junction`:
+When two streets meet it creates a `junction`.
+These are the red dots in the image below:

 ![Junctions](assets/add_junctions.png)